patriciogarnero/tip-calculator-app/README.md

 Frontendchallenge.io challenge.

-Creating a tip calculator appwith the provided design.
+Creating a tip calculator app with the provided design.